Mohith8861/readme_test/readme.md

 - Attach a resource to a topic.
 - Click on "Share Resource."
-- The resource will be uploaded to Google Drive, and a shareable link will be generated and stored.
+- The resource will be uploaded to Google Drive, and a sharable link will be generated and stored.

 ### 4. **Following a Roadmap**